-Meanwhile, uncertainties in wetland area estimation partly come from a paucity of observational datasets and different definitions of wetland (Matthews and Fung, 1987).
-Remotely sensed datasets have difficulties in capturing small or isolated water in saturated soils that are not flooded on the surface (Prigent et al., 2007), as well capturing

-25 the forested wetlands that obscure detection of inundation because of dense forest canopies (Bohn et al., 2015a).
-In addition, ground-based survey or inventories that determine wetlands usually limited as static distribution that cannot provide temporal patterns for inundated area, making it hard to evaluate with simulated results.
-On the other hand, the definition of wetland for regional- or global-scale modelling assumes the land surface has both inundated and saturated conditions, which is not necessarily the same as inundated area measured by satellite observations (Melton et al., 2013).
+Meanwhile, uncertainties in wetland area estimation partly come from a paucity of observational data sets and different definitions of wetland (Matthews and Fung, 1987).
+Remotely sensed data sets have difficulties capturing small or isolated water in saturated soils that are not flooded on the surface (Prigent et al., 2007), as well as capturing the forested wetlands that obscure detection of inundation because of dense forest canopies (Bohn et al., 2015).
+In addition, ground-based surveys or inventories that determine wetlands are usually limited by static distribution that cannot provide temporal patterns for the inundated area, making it hard to evaluate with simulated results.
+However, the definition of wetland for regional- or global-scale modeling assumes the land surface has both inundated and saturated conditions, which is not necessarily the same as inundated area measured by satellite observations (Melton et al., 2013).